 Investing in Social Enterprise

-We believe in investing in local, social enterprise ventures to promote economic development and long term growth in Cambodian provinces.
+We see investment into social enterprise ventures as a powerful way of promoting local economic development.
 We identify promising projects and evaluate their potential to provide job opportunities, train and equip locals with new skills and earn profit in a meaningful way.

 Agri-Business & Training Project